Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Surgery is the most common treatment for early stage cancers.
 The goal is to remove the cancer.
 Even then, these other treatments may also be used to try to be sure all of the cancer has been treated:

-More advanced cancers may be treated with chemotherapy, targeted therapy, and/or radiation therapy.
+More advanced cancers may be treated with:

 Q: What is a colostomy?